 Literature opens a window on the inner life of a culture, offering readers a glimpse of how another culture understands and represents itself.
 Studying East Asian literature helps students to develop an appreciation of other cultures, allowing them to participate more fully as informed members of the world community.

-Participation Includes:
+Participation Benefits:

 Workshop Format